Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/101-Architecture.md

 one could, e.g., export PCIe ports to the back and attach, e.g., PCIe-based storage via blades as the switch blade environment is certainly less hostile to such storage than the very dense and very hot compute blades.

+This architecture is very popular for very large supercomputers.
+In fact, in the [November 2024 Top-500 list](https://top500.org/lists/top500/2024/11/), 7 of the top-10 systems use this system architecture, but with different types of compute blades.

 ## LUMI assembled